jcausey-astate/CS50x2_lecture_notes/content/19b_Skip_Lists.md

 Nodes do not have to be perfectly distributed...

-As long as the requirements are met for the number of nodes at each level\, the skip list can still work.
+As long as the requirements are met for the number of nodes at each level, the skip list can still work.

 .center[![:scale Imperfect Skip List, 80%](../images/skip_list/skip_lists3.png)]

 ---

-The new node can determine its number of links at random\, provided that it uses a probability distribution that (in the long run) maintains the correct proportions of levels...
+The new node can determine its number of links at random, provided that it uses a probability distribution that (in the long run) maintains the correct proportions of levels...

 .center[![:scale Imperfect Skip List, 80%](../images/skip_list/skip_lists3.png)]